 - Kubernetes user cert rotation & expiration

-It is worth mentioning that the current TLS implementation in the Kubernetes API has no way to verify a certificate besides checking the origin.
+Note that the current TLS implementation in the Kubernetes API has no way to verify a certificate besides checking the origin.
 Neither CRL (Certificate Revocation List) nor OCSP (Online Certificate Status Protocol) are implemented.
-This means that a lost or exposed certificate will be able to authenticate to the API as long as it hasn't expired.
+This means that a lost or exposed certificate will be able to authenticate to the API as long as it hasn’t expired.

 There are a few ways to mitigate the impact: